 Intern in the city of Beijing with CAPA International Education internships.
 CAPA offers a wide array of internships that cater to various fields and specializations, including Economics, Political Science, and Sociology.
 Internships are open to American and Canadian participants only.

-There are ten internship placements to choose from in China with Go Abroad China Ltd. Participants have the chance to immerse in the Chinese culture while developing their professional abilities in an international company.
+There are over 2000 internship placements to choose from in China with Go Abroad China Ltd. Participants have the chance to immerse in the Chinese culture while developing their professional abilities in an international company.
 Go Abroad China offers a variety of opportunities based on prior work experience, professional background, student preference, and availability of each individual.

 ImmerQi offers a broad range of internships in China, including placements in the architecture and construction industries, education and translation sectors, and in manufacturing, trade, and logistics companies.
 Participants have the chance to choose between two locations for their internship placement, Shanghai or Beijing.